hashlahiri/hashlahiri/README.md

 # Hi, I'm Chanakya - @hashlahiri
-:wave: I am a Full-Stack Software Application Developer who likes to build scalable things that solve real world problems.
-I have a passion for learning and sharing my knowledge with others (including creative doodling) as publicly as possible.
-If you found some of my doodles to be interesting or of value, give me a shoutout at <b>@hashlahiri</b> or you could give me some :sparkling_heart: on <a href="mailto:helloclahiri@outlook.com">mail</a>.
+:wave: FullStack Software Application Developer building scalable things that solve real world problems.
+Having a passion for learning and sharing my knowledge with others as publicly as possible.
+If you found some of my doodles to be interesting, give a shoutout at <b>@hashlahiri</b> or you could give me some :sparkling_heart: on <a href="mailto:helloclahiri@outlook.com">mail</a>.

-:vulcan_salute: I love playing Chess:chess_pawn:, Travelling:mountain_snow:, Coffee:coffee: and the ocassional Video Games:video_game:
+:vulcan_salute: Love playing Chess:chess_pawn:, Travelling:mountain_snow:, Coffee:coffee: and the ocassional Video Games:video_game:

 ### :european_castle: <u>Languages and Doodling Tools</u>: <hr>
 <p align="left">